chanzuckerberg/napari-segmentation-workshop/_sources/workflow/allencell-protocol.md

 ![Intermediate steps of Allen Cell Segmenter as layers in napari viewer](images/allencell-9.png)

 - Your 'image' now needs to be converted into a **binary** (0/1 or 0/255) **mask** if it is to be exported.
-You can easily convert it into a binary mask by right-clicking the layer in question and selecting **convert image to labels** from the menu that appears. <!-- Where this says "layer in question" which layer is it talking about?
-The original image layer?
-The size filter layer? -->
+You can easily convert it into a binary mask by right-clicking the layer in question and selecting **convert image to labels** from the menu that appears.
+Any layer can be converted into labels but in this case we mean the Size Filter layer.